Find Affordable College Courses

 9 Yearly Graduations

 The 13th most popular school in the country for nuclear medical technology/technologist majors who are seeking their bachelor's degree is Old Dominion University.
 Roughly 24,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,029 per year, while in-state graduate students, on average, pay $10,207 per year.
-For the 2020-2021 academic year, 9 bachelor's degrees were handed out to nuclear medical technology/technologist majors at Old Dominion.
-Of these students, 67% were women and 56% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,590 per year, while in-state graduate students, on average, pay $11,016 per year.
+During the most recent year for which we have data, 9 people received their bachelor's degree in nuclear medical technology/technologist from Old Dominion.
+About 75% of this group were women, and 63% were students from an underrepresented racial-ethnic group.

 #15